Mary de Vere: Marriages and issue

+Mary was probably 21 when she accepted the proposal of Peregrine Bertie, 13th Baron Willoughby de Eresby.
+Two powerful women initially prevented the marriage: Queen Elizabeth and Bertie's mother, Katherine Brandon, Duchess of Suffolk.
+Their objection was Edward de Vere's abuse of his wife Anne Cecil.

 Mary de Vere's two oldest sons with Peregrine Bertie were prominent men of their time.
 Robert Bertie (1583-1642) was the 1st Earl of Lindsey; her second son Peregrine (d 1640) was made a Knight of the Bath by James I in 1610.
 Katherine Bertie, the couple's only daughter, married Sir Lewis Watson, first Lord Rockingham.
 Relegated by the Dictionary of National Biography to the category "other children" are sons Henry, Vere, and Roger.

 Peregrine Bertie died on 25 June 1601.
 He was buried at Spilsby, Lincolnshire, in accordance with his 7 August 1599 will.
 Katherine, Lady Watson's grave is nearby.
 She died during her first childbirth in 1610.
 The statue memorializing her in St James's church is more haunting than typical effigies of the time.

 Before 2 June 1605, Mary, Lady Willoughby became the first wife of Sir Eustace Hart of London.
 She died in London on about 24 June 1624.